OllieCargill/MCA-2022/README.md

 Pitch variability | 6.927
 Most common melodic interval | 2

 From these findings I know that the most common pitch is a D4, as the MIDI value for D4 is 62.
 This is reflected in the pitch histogram further down, which also shows that D4 is the most common pitch.
+MORE HERE

 I then created a piano roll, scatterplot and pitch histogram of the piece using music21.